rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 Without any relationship between a node and its grandparents and grandchildren, there would be no reason to have the dedicated terms "grand-parent" and "grand-child".
-Similarly, there would be no reason to generalize these two terms into "ancestor" and "descendant":
+Similarly, there would be no reason to generalize these terms into "ancestor" and "descendant":

 * `(a ancestor-of n)`, if a path `p=(a,...,n)` exists such that `(#p > 1)` and all pairs `(pi,pi+1) in E`